null Chukka Boots VS Desert Boots: What's The Difference? - Aquila

 Which is more formal?

-Traditionally, Chukka boots are slightly dressier, while Desert boots are more casual.
-That’s why you usually see Desert boots in suede and nubuck, while Chukkas tend to be full-grain leather.
+Traditionally, chukka boots are slightly dressier, while Desert boots are more casual.
+That’s why you usually see desert boots in suede and nubuck, while chukkas tend to be full-grain leather.
 This isn’t a hard-and-fast rule, though.
-You can have dressier Desert boots and more casual Chukkas, and over the years the two styles have become a little fuzzy.
-For example, not everything called a ‘Desert boot’ has a crepe rubber sole anymore – our DECLAN suede brown Desert boots fit this category.
-Generally, Chukka boots can be worn with suits, while Desert boots are best with jeans, chinos and the occasional pint.
+You can have dressier cesert boots and more casual chukkas, and over the years the two styles have become a little fuzzy.
+For example, not everything called a ‘Desert boot’ has a crepe rubber sole anymore – our DECLAN suede brown desert boots fit this category.
+Generally, Chukka boots can be worn with suits, while desert boots are best with jeans, chinos and the occasional pint.

 Construction